 I seriously considered becoming a misanthrope after being in PR for many years; living here, I easily could have.
 I believe Charles Schultz said it best: “I love mankind; it is people I can’t stand.”

 With tall mountains above and the shores of the Pacific below, Shelter Cove has mild Mediterranean type weather, the coolest and most stable climate — remaining anywhere — with just a ten-degree variance year-round.

 Fog is common at the shores and farther inland.
 With 70 inches of rain annually, sometimes much more, it’s about 30 more than the Continental U.S. average.
 The downside; there is virtually no precipitation in the summer months.

-To the east, over Paradise Ridge (2,010 feet) and down into the valley at Thorn Junction, the temperature can rise to the mid- 90s, with lows near freezing.
+To the east, over Paradise Ridge (2,010 feet at Shelter Cove Rd.) and down into the valley at Thorn Junction, the temperature can rise to the mid- 90s, with lows near freezing.
 About fifteen miles farther inland are good wine-growing areas with hot days and cool nights.
 There are a couple of good vineyards and a great one, Briceland winery.

 Besides having a house waiting, I also had a job ready when I moved here in May 1991.
 I was a lecturer at Humboldt State University (HSU) in Arcata, Calif.
 180 miles round trip from my house in Shelter Cove.

 Arcata was vying with Eugene, Oregon, and Berkley, Calif. for the most liberal city in the Western United States.
 The Professor who hired me was going on sabbatical and needed someone to fill in for some teachers who were on admin leave for something or another.
 So, right off, I was not a welcome sight to most of the faculty.
 I would teach Public Speaking, which had just become mandatory for graduating.